Tanishqontop/RealEstateWebsite/README.md

- 🌿 ELEMENTIS – Real Estate Lifestyle Website
+ 🌿 HABITAT – Real Estate Lifestyle Website

-Welcome to the ELEMENTIS website project.
+Welcome to the HABITAT website project.
 This is a modern, luxury real estate site designed to showcase exclusive wellness destinations, sustainable living, and transformative lifestyle experiences.
 It includes advanced scrolling effects, hover animations, and seamless integration with Calendly for inquiries.

 [View Live Demo]() (Inserting demo link soon)